Friday, September 13, 2024

 After walking 7 miles again, we returned to our hotel to freshen up before heading out for Marie's birthday dinner at 7PM.
 We passed this restaurant twice over the past few days and Marie wanted to give it a try and we're so glad we did.

-The Danes display their flag at any celebration,
+The Danes display their flag at any celebration, but especially birthdays.

 Marie chose linguini with seafood and...